 You may remember that when rumors started to fly around about the disappearing standard light bulb, Dan began buying them up in bulk.
 We both detest the cold, dull light that comes from CFL bulbs and I found myself feeling a little panicky about that being my only lighting option of the future.

-But hallelujah light lovers, there’s a much better option out there.
+But hallelujah light lovers, there’s a much better option out there, specifically from my friends at lighting by Allen + Roth.
 Over the past 6 months I’ve been really excited to be working with Cree Bulb to try out their LED lights and slowly switch over our home to LED bulbs.
 I’ve been sold out from the beginning and even as my “test drive” has continued, I’m still impressed by the quality and warmth of the light.
 AND, I’ve yet to change any Cree Bulb in my house since November.
 They use 85% less energy than an incandescent bulb and have a 25,000-hour lifetime.
 (Incandescent bulbs generally last 1,000 hours.)
 And my favorite feature besides the warm light that they give off is that they turn on instantly.
 There’s no wait for full light.

 In Dan’s den they have been perfect.
 Since this room gets most of it’s action after dark, the Cree Bulbs provide consistent light that is easy to read by and still give off a cozy, inviting warm light.